Business Intelligence

 Real-world applications illustrate these challenges.
 A digital payments company, for instance, handles hundreds of thousands of transactions every second.
 They use real-time data pipelines to detect fraud by analyzing features like device fingerprints, location anomalies, and transaction velocity.
 If they relied on outdated batch data instead, fraudulent activities could go unnoticed, potentially costing millions [3].

-Similarly, an online retailer uses real-time clickstream data to personalize product recommendations during a browsing session.
+Similarly, an online retailer uses real-time clickstream data to personalize product recommendations during a browsing session using AI for self-serve analytics.
 This immediate feedback loop significantly boosts conversion rates compared to slower, batch-updated systems [3].

 Algorithmic Bias and Poor Data Quality